catkin/catkin_tools/docs/cheat_sheet.rst

 ... but don't rebuild its dependencies:
   - ``catkin build --this --no-deps``

-Build packages with aditional CMake args:
+Build packages with additional CMake args:
   - ``catkin build --cmake-args -DCMAKE_BUILD_TYPE=Debug``

 ... and save them to be used for the next build: